-If you are looking for worthwhile workshops, great entertainment, and a chance to sharpen your skills, then this immersion experience is for you!
-This will be the 9th year of the Silent Weekend.
-This is a skill development activity over three days, conducted completely in ASL. in 2016, this event brought over 225 participants from Canada and all over the US–even Puerto Rico!
+If you are looking for worthwhile workshops, great entertainment, and a chance to sharpen your skills, then this online immersion experience is for you!
+This will be the 11th year of the Silent Weekend.
+This is a skill development activity over a week, conducted completely in ASL.
+In 2019, this event hosted over 200 participants from across the United States and Canada.

-Attendees can choose between professional development workshops centered around interpreters or aspiring interpreters or workshops focused on ASL linguistics and ASL skill improvement.
-We are partnering with students from the Masters in Interpreting Studies at WOU to present some workshops this year.Some of our 2016 workshop offerings were:
+Attendees can choose between professional development workshops centered around interpreters and aspiring interpreters, or workshops focused on ASL linguistics and ASL skill improvement.

 Submit to Present a Workshop:

-Proposals are welcome now until May 1st.
-Priority given to those who submit as early as possible.
+Priority is given to those who submit as early as possible.
 Both ASL-themed and interpreter professional development workshops will be accepted.
-Link to submit here.